 So, you have heard of bumblebees and honey bees, yes?
 But, did you know that there are such beings as solitary bees?
 No?
-We thought not!
 Don’t worry, we have the ultimate guide to everything you need to know about solitary bees in the UK, right here.

 What Are Solitary Bees?

-You may have seen small, fluffy bees buzzing around your garden or local park at some stage and you possible categorised them as a honey bee, right?
+You may have seen small, fluffy bees buzzing around your garden or local park at some stage and you possibly categorised them as a honey bee, right?
 Or, perhaps you didn’t think much of it.
-Well, either way, these are called solitary bees!
+Well, either way, these are most likely solitary bees!

 Across the globe there are approximately 20,000 known bee species, with only 250 of these being bumblebees, a mere 9 being honey bees and a few social bees.
-Therefore, most of them are actually solitary bees.
+Therefore, most bees you see are actually solitary bees.

-In the United Kingdom, we have about 270 varying bee species — a whopping 250 of which are solitary bee varieties!
+In the United Kingdom, we have about 270 varying types of bee species — a whopping 250 of which a species of solitary bee!
 They are brilliant pollinators and it may not be such a surprise to learn that they do not nest in colonies like the well-known honey bees and bumblebees.
-But, how do you know which ones use which materials?
-You’ll have to read on to find out the nest sites of solitary bees!
+But, you’ll have to read on to find out the nest sites of solitary bees!

-As a rule, bees are fluffier than wasps which is a handy fact to know when identifying what is buzzing around your picnic table!
+As a rule, a solitary bee is usually fluffier than wasps which is a handy fact to know when identifying what is buzzing around your picnic table!

 Nesting Habits of Solitary Bees

-Since there are so many different kinds of solitary bees within the United Kingdom, their nesting habits can vary massively.
+Since there are so many different kinds within the United Kingdom, their nesting habits can vary massively.

-Having said this, most of the solitary bee species nest underground.
+Having said this, most species such as Mining bees (Andrena) nest underground.
 Not only that, but they will make it themselves — alone and hardworking, they deserve far more recognition than they get!

 So, how do they make their below-the-surface abodes?

-It is all down to the female.
+It is all down to the female bee.
 To start with, she will find the best place for her to start her residency and will utilise her body to dig a single nesting chamber out.

-Then, she will insert the pollen that has been touched with juicy nectar into said chamber and lay an egg.
+Then, she will insert the pollen that has been touched with juicy nectar into said chamber and lay eggs.
 At this stage, she will seal it off to keep her egg safe and start on another chamber.

-Of course, solitary bees nest by themselves but, if there is an underground spot that is particularly preferable, you can find multiple nests within the vicinity.
+Of course, solitary bees nest by themselves but, if there is an underground spot that is particularly preferable, you can find other bees nests within the vicinity.

 Some species that nest below the ground surface will excavate turrets over the chambers.
 These can be clearly seen and so, are easier to match with the exact variety of bee.